-- Highlights of Mardi Himal Trek:
+- Highlights of Mardi Himal Trek

-- How to reach Mardi Himal Base Camp?
+- Reach Mardi Himal Base Camp

-- Best season to Trek in Mardi Himal:
+- Best Season to Trek in Mardi Himal

-- Food and Accommodation during Mardi Himal Trek:
+- Food and Accommodation during Mardi Himal Trek

-- Trekking Grade in Mardi Himal Trek:
+- Trekking Grade in Mardi Himal Trek

-- Trekking Permits and Entrance for Mardi Himal Trek:
+- Trekking Permits and Entrance for Mardi Himal Trek

-- Solo trekking is possible in Mardi Himal Trek?
+- Solo trekking in Mardi Himal Trek

-- Electricity & Internet facility in Mardi Himal Trek:
+- Electricity & Internet facility in Mardi Himal Trek

-- Guide and Porter:
+- Guide and Porter on Mardi Himal Trek

 Annapurna region is always taken as the best trekking and travel destination for travel enthusiasts around the globe.
 There are a lot of different trekking trails in this region, among all those trekking trails Mardi Himal is also another most beautiful and popular trekking trail nowadays.
 It lies in the eastern part of the Annapurna and this trek is outstandingly positioned at the base of the Mardi Himal and Mt.
 Machhapuchhre, another iconic mountain.
 This is a recently opened trekking trail because it’s an unrevealed natural beauty and a majestic and gorgeous view of mountains can be easily experienced from this trail.